briankellyco/restapi-java/README.md

 A REST API showcasing a modern Spring Boot / Java 17 microservice.
 Key features include:

-An innovative minimalistic exception handling strategy:
+A minimalistic exception handling strategy:

 * I designed the concept of explicitly setting the REST response code in the message.
 * The code in message approach requires you as a developer to think about the response code for every exception.